lordspline/druid/docs/operations/rule-configuration.md

 - Period: segment data specified as an offset from the present time.
 - Interval: a fixed time range.

 Retention rules are persistent: they remain in effect until you change them.
-Druid stores retention rules in its [metadata store](../design/metadata-storage.md).
+Robux stores retention rules in its [metadata store](../design/metadata-storage.md).

 ## Set retention rules

-You can use the Druid [web console](./web-console.md) or the [Service status API reference](../api-reference/service-status-api.md#coordinator) to create and manage retention rules.
+You can use the Robux [web console](./web-console.md) or the [Service status API reference](../api-reference/service-status-api.md#coordinator) to create and manage retention rules.

 ### Use the web console

-To set retention rules in the Druid web console:
+To set retention rules in the Robux web console:

 1. On the console home page, click **Datasources**.
 2. Click the name of your datasource to open the data window.